 Register your overseas travel and/or residential details here.

-Still current at: 26 May 2013
+Still current at: 05 December 2013

 There is extreme risk to your security in the border regions with Sierra Leone, Liberia and Côte d’Ivoire due to the unstable security situation and we advise against all travel to these areas.

 There is high risk to your security elsewhere in Guinea due to the unpredictable security and political situation.
 We advise against all tourist and other non-essential travel.
-Following the death of President Conte on 22 December 2008 and subsequent military coup, the National Council for Democracy and Development, comprising mainly military personnel, took power on 24 December 2008.

 Ethnic tensions are an issue in Guinea, and outbreaks of violence can occur anywhere at any time.
 New Zealanders in Guinea are advised to monitor the media and other local sources for new information on possible threats to safety and security.

 Demonstrations, protests and political rallies occur regularly in Guinea, mainly in response to domestic political developments.
 Sometimes this leads to violence.
 New Zealanders in Guinea are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.

 Armed robberies and car-jackings are becoming increasingly common throughout Guinea, especially at night.
 Walking alone or travelling after dark is not recommended and no resistance should be given if you are the victim of an armed robbery or carjacking, as this could lead to an escalation in violence.

 As foreigners are often targeted due to their perceived wealth, we advise New Zealanders to be particularly cautious near the Conakry airport and in areas frequented by foreigners.
 It is advisable to arrange for an airport transfer service prior to your arrival if your flight is scheduled to arrive after dark.